DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 ### Goals & Tasks

 Just to reiterate, we are working towards a "vertical slice" type of deal, where we show off a portion of the game that is largely representative of how we want the final product to look and feel.

 We're definitely getting there, but there is still a lot of work to do.

 #### Programmer
 - The shop system
 - Enemy AI revision
+- Journal things

 #### VFX
 - The rest of the trails (I know some have been worked on, but I haven't seen them yet)
 - Impact VFX
 - Some other "juicy" stuff I have to talk to Mikel about for conveying information to the player

-#
+#### Audio & Audio Implementation
+- Right now, the game is still pretty silent
+- I know some sounds have been worked on and created, but now we've gotta start actually putting them in the game
+- Same with the music

+#### Prop Art
+-